MinaProtocol/mina/rfcs/0017-state-snapshotting.md

 special state that will execute the proposer to generate the next state and transition and then stall afterwards.

-For marshalling and unmarshalling the data:
+For marshalling and unmarshalling and copying the data:

 * `bin_io` can be trivally used for (1), (3), (6)
 * With small changes, `bin_io` can be used for (5), (7), (8)